Darren-Noortman66/SE-L1T15---Capstone-Project-II/README.md

-# SE-L1T15---Capstone-Project-II
+# Simple Python Game
-My second Capstone Project in the first level of my Hyperion Development course.

-## This project is used to run a simple Python game.

 * **What is this repo or project?**

-    This project is used to run a simple python game.
+    This project is used to run a python game/ challenge.
 * **How does it work?**

     This project works with python only and is executed using the 'pygame - Compulsory Task.py' file.
 The other files are image files used to make the program run.
 Simply use the arrow keys to move the character in the chosen direction.